taffy41/mcp-bundle/README.md

 You can find a list of example Servers in the [MCP Server List](https://modelcontextprotocol.io/examples).

-Tools of those servers are available in your [LLM Chain Bundle](https://github.com/php-llm/llm-chain-bundle) configuration and usable in your chains.
+Tools of those servers are available in your [AI Bundle](https://github.com/symfony/ai-bundle) configuration and usable in your agents.

 ## Configuration